How to Start Running in the New Year

 Running is not only a great way to get in shape, but also a fantastic way to improve your overall mood!
-Anyone can become a runner and these six tips will help push you in the right direction.
+We believe anyone can become a runner, and these six tips will help push you get started in the New Year.

 Pre-run: Sweet potatoes, fruits, vegetables, and whole grains.

 Post-run: Apple slices and nut butter; eggs and toast or fruit; vegetables and hummus; lean protein wrap, and the best for last, protein smoothies.

 There are mixed opinions floating around about stretching before running.
 What most researchers agree on is that dynamic stretching, not static stretching, is beneficial to do before you run.
 Dynamic stretching uses controlled body movements to improve range of motion and loosen up muscles.
 Once you have completed your running workout, take some time to stretch out your muscles to an elongated point and hold each position for at least 30 seconds.
 If you’re looking for examples, contact a personal trainer at your Snap Fitness location.

 When you first start out running or revisit running after a long time period (maybe you took the holidays off), your body needs to slowly ease into it.
 Listen to your body.
 If you are in physical pain, switch to intervals of running and walking.
 Gradually increase the time you spend running.
 Muscles soreness and aches are highly likely, but any sharp pains are a red flag that you must not ignore.

 If you really want to improve your running ability and keep it fun, adding variety to your workouts is crucial.
 Try doing intervals that alternate between sprints and jogs.
 Running uphill will strengthen your body while increasing your stride length and speed over time.
 Another variation to try is off-road running.
 Not only is the change in scenery exciting, but the uneven terrain is a great challenge for your body.